Free playbook Before you spend $50K on AI, run this audit

 It’s the third day of month-end close.

 You’re staring at a row in Excel that defies logic.
 Marketing spend is up 15% against the plan, but you don’t see a corresponding bump in leads.
-You dive into the ERP transaction logs.
-You message the VP of Marketing.
+You dive into the ERP transaction logs, then DM the VP of Marketing.
 You wait.
 By the time you piece the story together, the board deck is due and the opportunity to pivot is in the rearview mirror.
 This scramble is the standard operating procedure for too many finance teams.

 You know variance analysis is vital.
 It acts as your radar.
 It tells you when reality drifts from your assumptions and signals what needs to change.
 But the traditional workflow fights against you.
 You wrestle with static downloads and disconnected spreadsheets.
 Your budget lives in one place while your actuals live in another.
 Context gets lost in email threads.
 Budget variance is your feedback loop that compares actuals to budget and highlights reality splits.
 When that loop takes a week to close, you are reporting the news instead of making it.

-We built this guide to turn that retroactive reporting into proactive strategy.
+This guide shows you how to transform reactive reporting into proactive strategy.
 It serves as your roadmap and practical playbook.
-We will explore the core definition of variance analysis and review the comparison frameworks that actually work.
-You will learn how to isolate specific drivers and close the gap between finding a variance and re-forecasting your plan.
-We will also show you how Runway integrates variance analysis directly into your workflow.
-It helps model owners and cross-functional teams stop chasing numbers and start driving performance.
+You'll learn how to isolate specific drivers (volume, price, mix, timing) and close the gap between finding a variance and updating your forecast.
+We'll show you how Runway integrates variance analysis directly into your workflow, helping teams stop chasing numbers and start driving performance.

 What is variance analysis?
 (A quick refresher)

 Variance analysis compares your actual results to a baseline plan.
-This baseline could be a budget, a forecast, or last period’s numbers.
-You get two key numbers: absolute variance (the dollar difference) and percentage variance (the relative change).
+This baseline could be your annual budget, your latest forecast, or last period's actuals.
+You extract two key metrics: absolute variance (the dollar difference) and percentage variance (the relative change).

-We label variances as favorable or unfavorable, depending on profit.
-If revenue falls short, it’s unfavorable.
-If expenses go over, it’s also unfavorable.
-But context matters here.
-A $200K overrun could mean poor planning, or it could signal growth.
-You have to find the root cause.
+We classify variances as favorable or unfavorable based on profit impact.
+If revenue falls short of plan, it's unfavorable.
+If expenses exceed budget, it's also unfavorable.
+But context determines everything.
+A $200K expense overrun could indicate poor planning and cost control failure, or it could signal accelerated growth investments that are working.
+You have to isolate the root cause to know which story you're telling.

 Budget vs. actual and forecast vs. forecast: Choose your comparison